ArduCustom/arducustom.github.io/v/dev/ArduSub/Parameters.rst

 | *Note: This parameter is for advanced users*
 | *Note: Reboot required after change*

-Stream rate of AHRS\, HWSTATUS\, and SYSTEM\_TIME to ground station
+Stream rate of AHRS and SYSTEM\_TIME to ground station

 +-----------+---------+-------+